 The Great Mother looks up, and stares at Clan Father.
 She says, “That’s the right decision for the country and the people.
 Still, I can’t see his future, but I can now see a better future for our people, but our time is now limited.”
 All in the room are shocked by the revelation, except Gordon.
 He feels the winds of history starting to pick up; they blow stronger while they lift him up and carry him forward, faster - much faster.

-Sighing, the Chief Elder says, “I’d hoped to dissuade you from this because it’s very difficult and strenuous.
+Sighing, the Chief Elder says, “I’d hoped to dissuade you from this, because it’s very difficult and strenuous.
 And the time for being a child is so short as it is.”
 They leave his house to go to the training and testing area at the village’s edge.
 He tells the Trainer of Men, the elder assigned to conduct the training, “Prepare all the Manhood Tests of Skill.
-Young Gordon wishes to Stand early and I need to learn what he already knows.”
-Surprised, the Trainer of Men sets up the tests for the use of bow, knife, rifle, pistol, spear, fire making, rope making, and use of rope.
-Going to the test position Gordon goes through the preparation rituals and he places his bow, pistol, rifle, knife, and fire starter at hand.
-At the signal he raises the pistol and fires six rounds at targets, three stationary, three moving.
+Young Gordon wishes to Stand early, so I need to learn what he already knows.”
+Surprised, the Trainer of Men sets up the tests for the use of bow, knife, rifle, pistol, spear, fire making, rope making, and the use of rope.
+Going to the test position Gordon goes through the preparation rituals, and he places his bow, pistol, rifle, knife, and fire starter at hand.
+At the signal he raises the pistol to fire six rounds at targets, three stationary, three moving.
 Changing weapons he does the same with the rifle and bow.
 Next is throwing his knife and spear at the moving targets.
 Walking to the fire circle he’s quick to start a fire.
-After checking the test materials he selects suitable materials and makes a short rope before using it to demonstrate various knots.
+After checking the test materials he selects suitable materials to make a short rope before using it to demonstrate various knots.
 Both elders examine the results of his work, and agree he’s completed every test perfectly.

 The Trainer of Men says, “That leaves the skill tests of courage and knife fighting.”